PhilippeBekaert/hdspeconf/README.md

 **Status**

-At this time (December 2021), hdspeconf is still work in progress.
+At this time (March 2022), hdspeconf is still work in progress.
 - RME HDSPe AES, AIO, AIO Pro, MADI and RayDAT cards, TCO, Word Clock module are ready for beta testing.
 - Developed and tested on Ubuntu Studio 20.04 only so far.